v0dev001/dod-worker-rs/README.md

 Note that even partial answers are submitted so that a pool can calculate each miner's contribution.
 It is up to the mining pool to check if a solution is correct, and to decide how the rewards are split between miners.

+**GPU Support**

+All OpenCL compatible GPU hardware should be supported, including Nvidia, AMD, Apple M1/M2/etc, and Intel Graphics.

+To compile this program with the `gpu` feature, you will need additional OpenCL libraries:
+- For Apple hardware, install the latest XCode in full.
+- For Nvidia, AMD or Intel, install the required drivers and developer libraries for your operating system.

 **Limitations**